purestorage/pso-csi/docs/csi-filesystem-options.md

 In addition, PSO can also set the `ExportRules` via `StorageClass` to customize the `ExportRules` for volumes.
 The example of the StorageClass is here [storageclass-exportules.yaml](./examples/nfs/storageclass-exportrules.yaml)
 Please refer the FlashBlade User Guide to learn how to write export rules.

-Please note that PSO is responsible for checking the correctness of the rules, failure to provide the correct rules may result in failing to create the volume or unable to access it.
+Please note that PSO is **NOT** responsible for checking the correctness of the rules, failure to provide the correct rules may result in failing to create a volume or unable to access it.

 **Notes:**